-Hence, as the cost becomes more elastic ($\gamma $ decreases), the potential gains from segmentation increases.
-This is despite the fact that even in some inefficient markets, no segmentation can be optimal.
-In contrast, in the limit $\gamma \rightarrow \infty $, no segmentation is optimal only if the allocation in the aggregate market is efficient.
-One could have thought that this means that it is relatively unlikely to find a market in which no segmentation is optimal.
-However, the conclusion is the opposite: in the limit $\gamma \rightarrow \infty $ the cost is very inelastic which reduces the potential benefits from segmentation.
+Hence, as the cost becomes more elastic ($\gamma $ decreases), the potential gains from segmentation increase.
+This is despite the fact that even in some aggregate markets $m^{\ast }$ associated with inefficient allocations, no segmentation can be optimal.
+In contrast, in the limit $\gamma \rightarrow \infty $, zero segmentation is optimal only if the allocation in the aggregate market $m^{\ast }$ itself is efficient.
+One might have thought that this means that it is relatively unlikely to find a market in which zero segmentation is optimal.
+However, the conclusion is the opposite: in the limit $\gamma \rightarrow \infty $, the cost is very inelastic, reducing the potential benefits from segmentation.